 Jekyll Island, once home to America’s privileged politicians, businessmen, socialites and such, was the perfect place to create an exclusive social club for wealthy Americans.
 Construction of the private club began in 1886, and the private and elite playground lasted well into WWII before dissolving.

 Today, you can experience a taste of that family-friendly luxury.
-Whether you are after architectural highlights, history or fun, you will love a visit to this Georgia treasure.
+Whether you are after architectural highlights, history, or fun, you will love a visit to this Georgia treasure.
 We even have a few discounts for your next stay.

 Callaway Resort truly allows you to escape, with something new and exciting every season of the year.
-Stay at the newly renovated Callaway Resort Lodge & Spa, the Inn or in one of several cottages.
+Stay at the newly renovated Callaway Resort Lodge & Spa, the Inn, or in one of several cottages.

-Nestled in the North Georgia Mountains, Brasstown Valley offers relaxation and comfort from the business of life.
+Nestled in the north Georgia mountains, Brasstown Valley offers relaxation and comfort from the business of life.
 Enjoy rooms with a fireplace, perfect for snuggling in winter, or with a balcony for enjoying a breezy summer day.

 Activities include horseback riding, swimming in the pool, golf and the spa.
 Want to bring the kids?
 They will love the arts and crafts, ping-pong table and video games at the Emporium.

 For many Atlanta area families, The Cloister at Sea Island has been a muti-generational destination for decades.
-For those of us that didn’t grow up in Georgia, it’s a beach resort along the Georgia coast our native neighbors seem to revere.
+For those of us who didn’t grow up in Georgia, it’s a beach resort along the Georgia coast our native neighbors seem to revere.

 Accommodations at this Forbes Five-Star and AAA Five-Diamond Resort range from guest rooms, to suites and private cottages.
 The rooms are larger than normal by 100-200 square feet.

-The best part of a stay at the Cloister is the Beach Club.
-You enter through a hallway with gift shop, candy store and 1950’s era soda fountain, past Southern Tide restaurant, to a grand area with three pools including an adult only lap pool, two family pools – one with zero entry, splash fountain, baby pool and hot tub.
+The best part of a stay at The Cloister is the Beach Club.
+You enter through a hallway with a gift shop, candy store and 1950’s era soda fountain, past Southern Tide restaurant, to a grand area with three pools including an adult only lap pool, two family pools – one with zero entry, splash fountain, baby pool and hot tub.

 With several pools, indoor and outdoor dining at Echo, tennis, golf, and a variety of accommodation types, the King and Prince Beach & Golf Resort is one of Sue’s favorite St. Simons Island Hotels.

-Although The Inn at Sea Island is not a Forbes Five Star recipient, a stay at The Inn is quite comfortable and affords guests access to many of the amenities available at Sea Island’s luxury properties located just minutes away.
+Although The Inn at Sea Island is not a Forbes Five Star recipient, a stay at The Inn is quite comfortable and affords guests access to many of the amenities available at Sea Island’s luxury properties, located just minutes away.

-We participated in a number of activities on the resort.
+We participated in a number of activities at the resort, including a horseback riding adventure through 3,000 acres of wooded beauty.
 You don’t have to do them all – just what looks fun and what your pocketbook can handle.
 In fact, many of these things can be done even without an overnight stay!
 However, I have to say that if your budget and schedule allows…do ALL THE THINGS.

-Imagine rolling vineyards and stately rooms in an Inn fit for a queen (or king!)
-That is the winery resort of Chateau Elan, in Braselton.
+Imagine rolling vineyards and stately rooms in an Inn fit for a queen (or king)!
+That is the winery resort of Chateau Elan in Braselton.
 We love the packages here, from Culinary Tours to Bed & Breakfast Escapes.

 Want to enjoy something truly special?
 Book a room in a Spa or Golf Villa, with dinner and breakfast included.

-Oceanfront guest rooms with new, modern amenities make the Westin a delight to stay at.
+Oceanfront guest rooms with new, modern amenities make the Westin a delightful place to stay.
 Pets are welcome in select rooms, and there is always something for kids.

 The rustic and elegant Ritz-Carlton, Reynolds Lake Oconee, is best known for its five championship golf courses and world-class luxurious spa.
 But here’s what you may not know – it’s the best resort for families in all of Georgia.

-From the spacious suites to the outdoor activities and from the ample amenities to the dining options, Reynolds Plantation lives up to the Ritz-Carlton name with their attention to detail and superb customer satisfaction — even for the youngest of customers.
+From the spacious suites to the outdoor activities, and from the ample amenities to the dining options, Reynolds Plantation lives up to the Ritz-Carlton name with their attention to detail and superb customer satisfaction — even for the youngest of customers.

-Perhaps the most unique feature is the on-site 2.1 mile Road Course – it’s for group events, not individual use…but seeing the Road Course in use is a special treat.
+Perhaps the most unique feature is the onsite 2.1-mile Road Course – it’s for group events, not individual use…but seeing the Road Course in use is a special treat.

 PIN THIS POST